cdl-geneseo/geneseo-dictionary/U/Unvaxxed.md

 # Unvaxxed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Unvaxxed

 Created by  Emily Ecija on May 05, 2022

 (adjective) describing someone who is not vaccinated against a specific disease, typically used in regard to the COVID-19 vaccine.&quot;Why does John still wear his mask?&quot; &quot;He's unvaxxed so he still has to.&quot;(Ecija, S-Z, 2022)